Standard Deviation and Variance

 So, using the Standard Deviation we have a "standard" way of knowing what is normal, and what is extra large or extra small.

 Rottweilers are tall dogs.
-And Dachshunds are a bit short ... but don't tell them!
+And Dachshunds are a bit short, right?

 But ... there is a small change with Sample Data

-Our example was for a Population (the 5 dogs were the only dogs we were interested in).
+Our example has been for a Population (the 5 dogs are the only dogs we are interested in).

 But if the data is a Sample (a selection taken from a bigger Population), then the calculation changes!